kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/container-request-right-sizing-recommendations.md

 To adopt container right-sizing recommendations, you must:

 * Have a GKE/EKS/AWS Kops cluster
-* Enable the [Cluster Controller](/install-and-configure/advanced-configuration/controller/cluster-controller.md) on that cluster and perform the [provider service key setup](/install-and-configure/advanced-configuration/controller/cluster-controller.md#provider-service-key-setup) if necessary
+* Enable the [Cluster Controller](/install-and-configure/advanced-configuration/controller/cluster-controller.md) on that cluster

 In order for Kubecost to apply a recommendation, it needs write access to your cluster.
 Write access to your cluster is enabled with the Cluster Controller.